No better place to invest than in India, govt continuously working to bring reforms: Sitharaman

-Investors can find no better place in the world than India that has a democracy loving and capitalist respecting environment, Union Finance Minister Nirmala Sitharaman has said.
+Investors can find no better place in the world than India that has a democracy-loving and capitalist respecting the environment, Union Finance Minister Nirmala Sitharaman has said.
 She also assured international investors at an interaction session at the IMF's headquarters that the government was continuously working to bring reforms.

 Responding to questions from major insurance companies, who urged her to remove the cap on investment in this sector, she said the government needs to understand what the expectations of the sector are other than removing of the cap.
 Sitharaman said she would be quite open to it and they could send her the details.